 Private consumption, supported by wage hikes, moderate inflation and low unemployment, was the driving force behind German growth in the first quarter.
 But the economy expanded only 0.1 percent, meaning it barely avoided recession after shrinking in late 2012.

 Germany's traditionally export-driven economy is relying on domestic demand to prop up growth as foreign trade looks likely to act a drag this year, given that much of the euro zone, where it sends 40 percent of its exports, is lingering in recession.

 Friday's healthy export figures contrasted with more downbeat recent data.

 Industrial orders dropped 2.3 percent in April as demand for capital goods at home and abroad weakened, and a survey earlier this week showed new manufacturing export orders declined slightly for a third straight month in May.

 The Bundesbank warned on Friday that German exporters' sales markets would only expand by 1.25 percent this year, which it said was considerably lower than global trade growth.

-German firms are looking to China and other non-European countries as alternative markets to boost their sales.
-Unadjusted trade data showed exports to countries outside Europe rose by 13.6 percent on the year in April, while exports to the euro zone were up by 4.3 percent.
+German firms are looking to China and other non-European countries as alternative markets to boost their sales, and unadjusted trade data showed exports to the euro zone rose by 4.3 percent in April and by 13.6 percent to countries outside Europe.

-Tyre and car parts maker Continental AG has said improving markets in North America should help lift first-half sales to year-ago levels and chemicals firm BASF plans a hiring spree in the Asia Pacific region as it aims to double sales to customers there by 2020.
+Continental AG has said improving markets in North America should help lift first-half sales to match year-ago levels and BASF announced it would go on a hiring spree in the Asia Pacific region as it aims to double sales to customers there by 2020.